 Galveston • 800-582-4673

-From the ocean to the rainforest, visitors can learn about wildlife and natural ecosystems while participating in a range of activities at Moody Gardens.
-The location also offers an 18-hole golf course, an IMAX theater and paddle wheel boat rides.
-The Palm Beach water park is open on the weekends in May and opens full time in June.
+From the ocean to the rainforest, visitors can learn about wildlife and natural ecosystems while participating in a range of activities.
+The facility also offers an 18-hole golf course, an IMAX theater and paddle wheel boat rides.
+The Palm Beach water park is open during the weekends in May and is open daily from June 6-Aug.
+23.